hnb-rabear/excel-to-unity/README.md

 ![excel-2-unity-tab-4](https://github.com/nbhung100914/excel-to-unity/assets/9100041/58034c2f-97e3-44e5-907d-559294960358)

 This function allows you to encrypt or decrypt a string of characters based on the Key provided in the Settings Tab.
-You can use this function to secure the content of a text, or to open and read the encrypted JSON data files after they have been exported.
+You can use this function to secure the content of a text, or to open and read the encrypted JSON Data files after they have been exported.

 # 4. Data Design Rules in Excel